mrgian/felix/README.md

 ## Compiling and running
 (Only for Linux)

-Make sure you have BOCHS installed on your system.
+Make sure you have BOCHS and RUST installed on your system.

 Then just enter `./debug.sh` in a terminal.